As you probably already know, college degrees mean higher salaries. And as you also probably know, college degrees don’t

 #9.
 College of Southern Maryland

-Associate of Applied Science in Computer Information Systems
+Associate of Applied Science in Information Services Technology

-All classes offered in the online computer information systems degree at the College of Southern Maryland are fully online.
+All classes offered in the online information services technology degree at the College of Southern Maryland are fully online.
 These courses include systems analysis and design, local area network administration, introduction to database, decision support systems, the information age: emerging technologies, internet and web application essentials, and computer security.
 Some of the jobs graduates with this degree land include business information systems developer, information analyst, project analyst, and system analyst.